 - Review your donor communications and find out how many times per year (on average) you are asking the same list for donations.

 - Call a few of your donors—NOT to ask for more money, but to sincerely thank them for their support, answer questions they might have and to understand how (and how often) they'd like to hear from you.

 - Make a list of other ways you can engage your donors and supporters without asking for money.
 Use these ideas to update your outreach.

 - Audit your acknowledgement protocol and your thank you letters.
 Are your thank you letters little more than donation receipts?
 If so, it's time for an overhaul.

-Adapted from the webinar presentation "The Experts Are In!
-Your Online Fundraising and Nonprofit Marketing Questions Answered"
+This article was adapted from the webinar presentation "The Experts Are In!
+Your Online Fundraising and Nonprofit Marketing Questions Answered."

 Editor's note: This article was originally published on July 10, 2012 and has been updated.